Skip to main content

 Mediterranean brown algae sounds like a marketing ingredient — exotic origin, scientific name, vague promises.
 Padina Pavonica is more substantiated than most marine ingredients in skincare.
 ELEMIS has conducted multiple clinical trials over several product generations.
 Their published data shows statistically significant improvements in skin hydration (up to 24 hours post-application) and firmness (measurable at 28 days).
 The algae delivers calcium, magnesium, and iodine — minerals that support enzymatic processes in skin cell renewal — plus polysaccharides that form a hydrating film on the skin surface without occluding pores.

 Chlorella, the second marine ingredient, provides a different function.
 This single-celled green algae is roughly 60% protein by weight and delivers amino acids that serve as building blocks for collagen synthesis.
 The combination of Padina Pavonica (mineral-driven hydration and firmness) and Chlorella (protein-driven cellular nutrition) creates a two-pathway anti-aging mechanism that works while the SPF prevents new damage.
 Over eight weeks, the anti-aging effects were subtle but real — the nasolabial folds appeared marginally shallower in raking light, and the overall skin texture across the cheeks refined from slightly rough to noticeably smoother.
-Not transformative results.
+Not dramatic results.
 But measurable ones, from a product whose primary job is sun protection.

 Four Weeks of Morning-Only Use

+What surprised us: the anti-aging results were noticeable despite the SPF formula limitations.
+We expected the sunscreen components to compromise the marine actives, but the skin texture improvement by week three was on par with dedicated anti-aging creams we had used without SPF.
 By week three, the hydration benefits were evident independent of the SPF function.
 Skin felt plumper in the afternoons — the period when most moisturizers have faded and the under-eye area starts looking creased.
 The Padina Pavonica's 24-hour hydration claim held up in practice, though the effect diminished in the dry-air months when indoor heating runs constantly.
 The SPF protection was the baseline constant — the anti-aging and hydration were bonuses that accumulated gradually.
 By week four, removing this product from the routine would have meant adding back two separate steps (moisturizer plus sunscreen) that together performed no better than this single product.

 Who Should Buy This